lwjglgamedev/lwjglbook-bookcontents/chapter-20/chapter-20.md

 }
 ```

-It is turn now for one of the new key classes that we will create for indirect drawing, the `RenderBuffers` class.
+We have now arrived at the creation of one of the new key classes that we will create for indirect drawing, the `RenderBuffers` class.
 This class will create a single VAO which will hold the VBOs which will contain the data for all the meshes.
 In this case, we will just supporting static models, so we will need a single VAO.
 The `RenderBuffers` class starts like this:

 ```java
 public class RenderBuffers {